stevegeek/yaml_csp_config/README.md

 ## Usage

-### `ActionDispatch::ContentSecurityPolicy.load_from_file`

-`YamlCspConfig` extends `ActionDispatch::ContentSecurityPolicy` with a method to load configuration from a YAML file.
-By default the initializer will add the `load_from_file` instance method and call it on initialisation.

-If you wish instead to call it explicitly  make sure to comment it out from the initializer.

 ### YAML file format

-**Note: The YAML file can also be an ERB template.**
+Note: The YAML file can also be an ERB template.

 The file must contain at at least the 'base' configuration group, containing the base or common CSP configuration.